troglobit/finit/README.md

 tty [12345] @console noclear nologin
 ```

-The `service` stanza, as well as `task`, `run`, `inetd` and others are
+The `service` stanza, as well as `task`, `run` and others are described
-described in full in [doc/config.md](doc/config.md).
-Here's a quick
+in full in [doc/config.md](doc/config.md).
+Here's a quick overview of
-overview of some of the most common components needed to start a UNIX
+some of the most common components needed to start a UNIX daemon:
-daemon:

 ```
 service [LVLS] <COND> /path/to/daemon ARGS -- Some text